Canop/broot/website/docs/conf_verbs.md

-working_dir | | the working directory of the external application, for example `"{directory}"` for the closest directory (the working dir isn't set if the directory doesn't exist) set_working_dir | `false` | whether the working dir of the process must be set to the currently selected directory (it's equivalent to `workding_dir: "{directory}"`) auto_exec | `true` | whether to execute the verb as soon as it's key-triggered (instead of waiting for <kbd>enter</kbd>)
+working_dir | | the working directory of the external application, for example `"{directory}"` for the closest directory (the working dir isn't set if the directory doesn't exist) set_working_dir | `false` | whether the working dir of the process must be set to the currently selected directory (it's equivalent to `workding_dir: "{directory}"`) auto_exec | `true` | whether to execute the verb as soon as it's key-triggered (instead of waiting for <kbd>enter</kbd>) panels | *all* | optional list of panel types in which the verb can be called.
+Default is all panels: `[tree, fs, preview, help, stage]`

 The execution is defined either by `internal`, `external` or `cmd` so a verb must have exactly one of those (for compatibility with older versions broot still accepts `execution` for `internal` or `external` and guesses which one it is).